dentarg/auth0-blog/_posts/phoenix-auth0-countdown.markdown

 > **Note:** This article was written assuming you have a good understanding of functional programming languages.
 Elixir is a functional, concurrent, general-purpose programming language.
 It runs on the Erlang virtual machine (BEAM).
 Elixir builds on top of Erlang and shares the same abstractions for building distributed, fault-tolerant applications.
 Check out Elixir School for [lessons about the Elixir programming language](https://elixirschool.com/en/).

-## Phoenix
+## Phoenix framework

-You can't escape [Phoenix](http://phoenixframework.org) if you're looking for a good framework to build on in Elixir.
+You can't escape the [Phoenix framework](http://phoenixframework.org) if you're looking for a good framework to build on in Elixir.
 They portray themselves as a fresh approach to tried and tested MVC development.
 Phoenix genuinely excites me.
 One aspect is just how well we can separate our concerns across an extremely well thought out, logical structure.
 Another is that it provides a fantastic command line interface.

-{% include tweet_quote.html quote_text="You can't escape Phoenix if you're looking for a good framework to build on in Elixir!" %}
+{% include tweet_quote.html quote_text="You can't escape Phoenix framework if you're looking for a good framework to build on in Elixir!" %}

 Phoenix is an MVC framework written in Elixir and will be welcoming and comfortable to use for anyone familiar with [Rails](http://rubyonrails.org/) or [Django](https://www.djangoproject.com/).

-> Phoenix provides the best of both worlds: high developer productivity and high application performance.
+> The Phoenix framework provides the best of both worlds: high developer productivity and high application performance.
 It also has some interesting new twists like channels for implementing realtime features and pre-compiled templates for blazing speed.

 ## What should we build?